axgonz/azure-nextflow/README.md

     gh_repo="azure-nextflow" # this repo's name
     ```

-1. Create target Resource Group.
+1. Create a Resource Group for the Managed Identity.

     ``` bash
     # Create Resource Group